 Here are 5 easy ways that have definitely helped me without making me feel stifled.

-Keep a shoe box
+Keep a shoe box by the door

 Actually I think they’re simply called storage benches.